 Use extra green icing to make leaves and vines.
 If you want to get really inventive, make a jack-o’-lantern face on the pumpkin cake with black or chocolate icing.

 Other pumpkin treat options

 You can make mini pumpkins if you have a mini-Bundt pan.
 Put two mini cakes together to create little pumpkins.
 Proceed as directed above.
-Instead of using ice cream cones for the stems, just create them from green frosting.
+Instead of using ice cream cones for the stems, just create them from green frosting or even leaves.
 Or see Sandra Lee’s recipe that includes an orange glaze.
-To see how she does it, watch her video.

 Hosting a kids’ Halloween party?
 As a fun activity, let each child decorate his or her mini pumpkin to eat or take home.
 You can even make pumpkin cake pops if you’re feeling crafty and creative.
 They’re fun, individual treats on sticks.
 You can even buy pumpkin molds.

 Whichever route you choose, pumpkin cakes will add a special touch to your Halloween.

 If you liked this article, you may also enjoy: